-“Black pellets” is the generic name for a range thermally-treated biofuel pellets intended for substitution of fossil-origin material in heat and power production.
-Woody biomass or agricultural residues can be processed into black pellets via various methods, including hydrothermal carbonization, torrefaction (mild pyrolysis) and steam explosion.
+“Black pellets” is the generic name for a range of thermally-treated biofuel pellets intended for substitution of fossil-origin material in heat and power production.
+Woody biomass or agricultural residues can be processed into black pellets via various methods, including hydrothermal carbonization, torrefaction (mild pyrolysis) and steam treatment.

 Valmet Pretreatment BioTrac system may be applied in the production of black pellets as well.
-A BioTrac steam explosion process is easily integrated to existing pulp mill or CHP-plants (Combined Heat and Power plants) thereby offering low energy use and unsurpassed environmental performance.
+A BioTrac steam treatment process is easily integrated into existing pulp mills or CHP-plants (Combined Heat and Power plants) thereby offering low energy use and unsurpassed environmental performance.